alexarirok/list-in-python/README.md

 # Lists
-Working on list in python
+Working on list data types in python
 ## Project Description
 This project is categorised into three main files which include:
 ##### list.py